andreiluca/andreiluca.github.io/_posts/2015-6-8-slow-startup.md

 Note added on June 13, 2015:

-After having [some issues](/things-gone-wrong-after-update/) with my recent installation of Ubuntu 15.04 I decided to move back to 14.04 which as I learned is a LTS version which stands for Long Term Support.
+After having [some serious issues](/things-gone-wrong-after-update/) with my recent installation of Ubuntu 15.04 I decided to move back to 14.04 which as I learned is a LTS version which stands for Long Term Support.
 More support.
 Awesome.

 My startup times seems to be cut in half now, booting in around 27 seconds instead of 50 with the newer version.